 Boston Dynamics is a cutting-edge robotics company that's spent decades behind closed doors making robots that move in ways we've only seen in science fiction films.
 They occasionally release videos on YouTube of their life-like machines spinning, somersaulting or sprinting, which are greeted with fascination and fear.
-As we first told you this past spring, we'd been trying without any luck to get into Boston Dynamics' workshop for years, and in March, they finally agreed to let us in.
-After working out strict COVID protocols we went to Massachusetts to see how they make robots do the unimaginable.
+As we first told you last year, we'd been trying, without any luck, to get into Boston Dynamics' workshop for years.
+In March of 2021, they finally agreed to let us in.
+So, we went to Massachusetts to see how they make robots do the unimaginable.

 From the outside, Boston Dynamics headquarters looks pretty normal.
-Inside, however. it's anything but.
+Inside, however, it's anything but.
 If Willy Wonka made robots, his workshop might look something like this.
 There are robots in corridors, offices and kennels.
-They trot and dance and whirl and the 200-or-so human roboticists, who build and often break them, barely bat an eye.
+They trot and dance and whirl.
+And the 250-or-so human roboticists who build and often break them, barely bat an eye.

 That is Atlas, the most human-looking robot they've ever made.